 4. Tokyo, Japan

 You will hardly find a book lover today that hasn’t heard of Haruki Murakami – the amazing author who created many bestselling novels in the past decades.
 Most of these novels are inspired from the cityscapes and streets of Tokyo, and often feature alternate universes.
 In fact, the central meeting place in his popular, latest novel called 1Q84 was the Nakamuraya Café in Shinjuku.
-According to one of the professional essay writers from EduBirdie, an essay writing service that helps students with their papers, this café reeks of creativity. ‘’You can basically feel his spirit while you write, like the café is filled with the muses that helped Murakami create his masterpiece’’ – he says.
+According to EduBirdie, an essay writing service that helps students with their papers, this café of filled up with creativity. ‘’You can basically feel his spirit while you write, like the café is filled with the muses that helped Murakami create his masterpiece’’ – he says.

 5. Northern Quebec